 As one of the world’s biggest film-making locations, it’s no wonder why London is a hub for movie lovers.
-With its rich history, vibrant culture and stunning architecture, the city offers an extensive array of activities for cinephiles to explore.
-From iconic film locations and movie-themed immersive experiences to candlelit concerts, there’s no shortage of options for movie enthusiasts.
+With its rich history, vibrant culture and variety of architectural styles, the city offers an extensive array of activities for cinephiles to explore.

-So, if simply watching your favourite films doesn’t quite hit the spot for you, you can take it a step further with this fantastic guide of film-related things to do.
+From iconic film locations and movie-themed immersive experiences to candlelit concerts, you can take it a step further with this fantastic guide of film-related things to do.
 Whether you’re a film buff or simply love the silver screen, get ready to discover the best cinematic plans for your next adventure in the city.

 1. Discover a magical place at Avora: New World Cocktail Experience

-Speaking of otherworldly adventures, Avora: New World Cocktail Experience whisks you away into a magical realm, brought to life by incredible set design, live actors and mesmerising projections.
 Your journey begins in a laboratory where you’ll be equipped with a jumpsuit and given a colour-changing cocktail to acclimatise you to the new world, next you’ll enter a mystical woodland for your second concoction and then, as night falls, you’ll forage for spirit-filled ‘Juniper Berries’ and sip your third cocktail by the colourful glow of bioluminescent flora and fauna.
 Let’s just say, if you loved the vibrant world of Avatar, you’ll definitely love the world of Avora.

 2. Pay a visit to one of London’s many film locations

 It’s no secret London is a hotspot for filming with its historic buildings, picturesque parks and bustling streets.
 It may even be that your favourite flick unfolded right here in the labyrinthine metropolis.
 So why not step through the screen and put yourself in the shoes of much-loved characters by exploring the many familiar filming locations that can be found around the city?
-Whether it’s the pastel houses seen in Notting Hill, the local haunts of Shaun of the Dead (sadly The Winchester pub is now a block of flats but at least it’s zombie-free – I hope) or Paddington train station, where the marmalade-obsessed bear met the Brown’s and got his name.

 3. Enjoy a cinematic story in the theatre with The Lion King